Tony Gunawan

-Tony Gunawan (吳俊明 (Wu Junming); born 9 April 1975) is an Indonesian-born American former badminton player.
-He gained several international achievements for Indonesia and later for the United States, including Olympic gold medal and world champion title.
+Tony Gunawan (吳俊明 (Wu Junming); born April 9, 1975) is an Indonesian-born American former badminton player.
+He gained several international achievements for Indonesia and later for the United States, including an Olympic gold medal and world champion title.

 Career

 Gunawan is a former Olympic gold medalist and world champion for Indonesia, and later a world champion for the United States.
-He is regarded by many, including his peers, as one of the greatest doubles players in badminton's history.
+He is regarded by many, including his peers, as one of the greatest doubles players in badminton history.
 A superb all-court player with a particular facility in the forecourt, he won the 2000 Olympic gold medal, the 2001 IBF World Championships, and 2005 IBF World Championships with 3 different men's doubles partners.

-He won the Men's Doubles gold medal in the 2005 World Championships from the 13th seeded position with his American partner Howard Bach.
+He won the men's doubles gold medal in the 2005 World Championships from the 13th seeded position with his American partner Howard Bach.
 Gunawan partnered with Halim Haryanto to win the 2001 World Championships as well as the 2001 All-England Open, and with Candra Wijaya to win the 2000 Olympics in Sydney.
 He was a member of the world champion 2000 Indonesia Thomas Cup team, winning his match in the final against China with yet another partner, Rexy Mainaky.

 Gunawan and Bach won the 2005 IBF World Championships Men's Doubles gold over Gunawan's ex-partner Wijaya and Sigit Budiarto who were also finalists in the 2003 IBF World Championships in the same event.
-Tony played for Indonesia from 1992 to 2001 and is the winner of numerous international titles.
+Tony played for Indonesia from 1992 to 2001 and won numerous international titles.
 He has coached and played for USA since 2001.
-Tony is currently studying in Orange County, California and coaches at San Gabriel Badminton Club 2 (Pomona).
+Tony is currently studying in Orange County, California and coaches at Global Badminton Academy.

-Personal life

-He married Indonesian women's doubles player, Etty Tantri on 29 July 2002 at the Monte Carlo Chapel in Las Vegas.
-They have two sons, Christopher and Leon.